UofT-DSI/building_software/assignments/Assignment.md

     * Default save path

 ##### `load_data()`
-* This function makes an HTTPS request to the GitHub API and retrieve your selected data
+* This function makes an HTTPS request to the GitHub API and retrieves your selected data

 ##### `compute_analysis() -> Any`
 * This function runs an analytical measure of your choice (mean, median, linear regression, etc...)